Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Metrics Datasets, Simulators and Benchmark Challenges

 \subsection{Challenges and Benchmarks}

 In addition to static datasets and simulation environments, open challenges and benchmarks have become useful tools to evaluate the performance of \glspl{fm}.
 While datasets provide the raw material for training and offline testing, challenges enable comparative analysis across models in a controlled and competitive setting.
 To our knowledge, this is the first survey to systematically categorize and compare challenges and benchmarks relevant to scenario generation and analysis.
 Although many of these challenges originate in other application domains, such as medical imaging, robotics, or general-purpose language understanding, their underlying task structures often align with those found in \gls{ad}.
-For example, interpreting sensor input, forecasting agent behavior, making multi-step decisions, or generating new representations (e.g., scenes, trajectories, or instructions) are all core operations in scenario understanding.

-\autoref{tab:foundation-capabilities} presents a selection of challenges and benchmarks published between 2022 and 2025 while our work features a selective overview.
+For example, interpreting sensor input, forecasting agent behavior, making multi-step decisions, or generating new representations (e.g., scenes, trajectories, or instructions) are all core operations in scenario understanding. \autoref{tab:foundation-capabilities} presents a selection of challenges and benchmarks published between 2022 and 2025 while our work features a selective overview.
 The challenges highlight both direct contributions from autonomous driving, such as the Waymo Open Dataset Challenge~\cite{waymoChallenge}, the Argoverse 2 Scenario Mining Competition~\cite{davidson2025refav}, and the Accessibility Vision and Autonomy (AVA) Challenge~\cite{ava-challenge}, as well as structurally similar benchmarks from other fields.
 For example, while the Argoverse 2 challenge already touches on scenario analysis, it has not involved scenario generation yet.
-In contrast, tasks such as visual question answering, egocentric video understanding, or synthetic image generation often require models to interpret complex scenes and produce new, coherent outputs, an ability that is equally fundamental for scenario generation.
+In contrast, tasks such as \gls{vqa}, egocentric video understanding, or synthetic image generation often require models to interpret complex scenes and produce new, coherent outputs, an ability that is equally fundamental for scenario generation.
 Challenges like SyntaGen~\cite{Singh_2024_syntagen} and the Text-to-Image Leaderboard~\cite{text2imageLeaderboard} illustrate this parallel particularly well: models are asked to generate synthetic examples that exhibit structural realism and diversity.
 Each challenge is categorized along five core capabilities:

 \textbf{(1) Perception \& Interpretation:} This category refers to the model's ability to process sensor inputs and extract meaningful semantic representations.
 Benchmarks such as MMBench~\cite{Liu2024-MMBench} and MMMU~\cite{Yue2024-MMMU} require fine-grained visual understanding across diagrams, images, and structured visual data.
 The MedFM~\cite{medfmChallenge} challenge focuses on extracting clinically relevant patterns from medical images such as X-rays and histology slides.
 Ego4D~\cite{Graumann2022-EGO4D} evaluates perception in the context of egocentric video, where models must interpret long, unstructured streams of first-person footage.